openstack-archive/senlin/doc/source/developer/policies/load_balance_v1.rst

   specifying the details about the resize request, e.g. ``adjustment_type``, ``number`` etc. in its ``inputs``.

+- ``NODE_CREATE``: an action originated directly from RPC request and it has a node associated with it.

+- ``NODE_DELETE``: an action originated directly from RPC request and it has a node associated with it.

 The policy will be checked **AFTER** one of the above mentioned actions that adds new member nodes for the cluster is executed.
 It is also checked